Skip links

 • Supplier support (remote/ onsite) on implementation of corrective/ improvement actions: the procurement employees of Thaioil Group conducted online meetings with suppliers to monitor progress and provide additional recommendations for improvement.
 These meetings aim to develop the corrective action plans of suppliers, ensuring issues are resolved systematically.

-• In-depth technical support programs to build capacity and ESG performance: this aims to systematically improve suppliers’ operational approaches and performance on the ESG topic through training, initial assessments, joint system development, and performance evaluation.
+• In-depth technical support programs to build capacity and ESG performance: this aims to systematically improve suppliers’ operational approaches and performance on the ESG topics through training, initial assessments, joint system development, and performance evaluation.
 Moreover, this also strengthen suppliers’ capabilities and enable them to operate business sustainably in the long term through a systematic operational approach.

-In 2024, Thaioil communicated information and conducted Supplier ESG Programs as follows:
+In 2025, Thaioil communicated information and conducted Supplier ESG Programs as follows:

 The Green Industry certification training program for suppliers is conducted annually in collaboration with the PTT Group.
 This program encompasses both theoretical online sessions and practical workshop sessions for the suppliers throughout the year.
 This training program aims to motivate and guide suppliers in adopting environmentally friendly business operations.
 Throughout the training, Thaioil Group collaborated with recognized institutions, including the Management System Certification Institute (MASCI), which is a network institute of the Ministry of Industry and operates under the Foundation for Industrial Development.